 - a practicing member of the Saskatchewan Registered Nurses Association or the Registered Psychiatric Nurses Association of Saskatchewan;

 - a member of the Royal Canadian Mounted Police or another police service; or

 - another person approved by the employer who is employed by an agency or organization that provides emergency or transitional shelter or support for victims of interpersonal violence.

-Refer to 12(4)4 of The Victims of Interpersonal Violence Act to learn more about the acts governing membership of those groups.
+For more information refer to 12.4(4) of The Victims of Interpersonal Violence Act to learn more about the acts governing membership of those groups.